dburger/algorithms/jump-game-ii/README.md

 than the first position indicates that the position has not been initialized yet.

+The time complexity of this algorithm is O(n^2).
+This is because of the nested loops where the inner loop could iterate from the current position to the end of the array.
+The space complexity of this algorithm is O(n).
+This is because of the auxillary array `mins` used to hold the minimum jumps to each position.

+Oddly, this algorithm seems to finish is 0 ms on the leeter.
+One would think that only O(n) solutions would do so.

 ```java
 class Solution {
     public int jump(int[] nums) {